Student Responsibility to Keep Informed

 Students who believe they have been treated unfairly may initiate a grievance.
 The procedure provides several levels of review, and at each level of review, the participants are further removed and have a broader outlook than where the grievance originated.
 Procedures for initiating an academic grievance can be found at The Golden Rule www.goldenrule.sdes.ucf.edu/ (see section 11).

 Students have the responsibility to familiarize themselves with policies and procedures of the university, college, and program.
 Students are responsible for knowing the degree requirements and for following the policies that govern the academic program.
-However, when unusual instances arise, making it appropriate for students to request exceptions of existing graduate academic policies for graduate students, graduate students may petition the appropriate unit for an exception to this requirement.
+However, when unusual instances arise that are outside of policy, graduate students may petition the appropriate unit for an exception to policy.
 The university is always looking for the compelling reason that an exception is warranted, so this needs to be carefully described in any petition.
 The procedures are:

 - The graduate student completes a Graduate Petition Form and submits it to the graduate program director, specifying the requirement (either a program or university requirement) and the exception desired.
 The graduate student needs to provide a compelling reason for an exception to be made.

 - The graduate program director may ask the program graduate committee to examine and provide advice about the petition to the graduate program director.
-The graduate program director will then make a recommendation about the exception to the unit head.
-The unit head will then make a final recommendation.
+The graduate program director will then make a recommendation about the exception to the unit head (Department Chair, Director).
+The unit head will then make a recommendation to either support or not support the petition request.
+Regardless of the recommendation, the petition will move forward in the process.

 - The petition will then be sent to the College of Graduate Studies for a final decision.
-The Vice Provost and Dean of the College of Graduate Studies may ask the Appeals Committee of the Graduate Council of the Faculty Senate to examine the information provided in the petition at their next scheduled meeting and make a recommendation concerning the petition to the Vice Provost and Dean.
+The Dean of the College of Graduate Studies or designee may ask the Appeals Committee of the Graduate Council of the Faculty Senate to examine the information provided in the petition at their next scheduled meeting and make a recommendation concerning the petition to the Dean or designee.

-- The Vice Provost and Dean of the College of Graduate Studies may consider the input of the Appeals Committee of the Graduate Council and will make a final decision about the petition for the university.
+- The Dean of the College of Graduate Studies or designee may consider the input of the Appeals Committee of the Graduate Council and will make a final decision about the petition for the university.

 Degree or Certificate Completion